spatialos/UnrealGDK/docs/content/porting-unreal-project-to-gdk.md

         [InteropCodeGen.Settings]
         OutputPath=YourProject\Generated\
         ```

+    1. In `SnapshotGenerator.SingletonActorClasses`, modify the `StarterProjectGameStateBase` to the GameState class in your game.

+        For example:

+        ```ini
+        [SnapshotGenerator.SingletonActorClasses]
+        YourProjectGameState=

     1. For any classes you want to replicate, you need to add the headers which those classes require, in the format `MyReplicationClass=ImportedHeader.h`.